 When banks won’t lend, bad credit borrowers often turn to payday loans.
 When borrowing money from a bank, many factors are considered before a traditional financial institution will issue a loan.
 These factors include the borrower’s annual income, credit history and debt-to-income ratio.
-If a loan applicant fails the bank’s lending criteria, then the would-be borrower is likely to turn to alternate lenders.
+If a loan consumer fails the bank’s lending criteria, then the would-be borrower is likely to turn to alternate lenders.
 Some people reach out to their preferred credit card company while others turn to family members and friends.
 If a low credit score is the reason for the denial, then alternative borrowing options may be limited.

 Bad Credit Borrowers Need Payday Loans When Banks Refuse to Lend